To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The men formed a circle in the middle of a field next to the mine for the private cleansing ceremony, which lasted about 10 minutes.

 The women cheered, danced and sang religious songs.
-After the ceremony the crowd dispersed peacefully.

 Before the miners' arrival, a group of more than 200 sang revolutionary songs and danced to the backdrop of yellow lights and smoke rising from the platinum mine, looking forward to their homecoming.